AntoniosRaptakis/Forecasting-the-House-prices/README.md

 <ins>**The dataset**<ins>:

 I start with reading the dataset using pandas.
 There 79 columns.
-Let's see the columns meaning:
+Let's see their meaning:

   - **MSSubClass**: Identifies the type of dwelling involved in the sale.
   - **MSZoning**: Identifies the general zoning classification of the sale.